Kuann/devday-azure/README.md

 https://azure.microsoft.com/en-us/services/devops/

+Note:

 # Monitoring

 When your application is on cloud.
-Monitoring is much more easier.
+Monitoring is much easier than ever.

 Azure offer you many cool features for monitoring your applications.